This post is a set of personal notes that I took studying Docker.

 exec command to run a shell (read above).

-As I said before, these are some basic and incompletes notes about Docker.
-I hope this can be an helpful reading, anyway I suggest you to start learning Docker from it's detailed tutorial docs.docker.com/get-started and from practicing and experimenting.
+I suggest you to go on learning Docker from it's detailed tutorial docs.docker.com/get-started and from practicing and experimenting.